ubc/mediawiki-docker/README.md

 When adding a new user, make sure to use `simpleSecurityObject`, `inetOrgPerson`, and `ubcEdu` classes.

-## Customizing the login page with LDAP authentication enabled
+## Customization with LDAP authentication enabled

 Customize the login button by modifying the page `MediaWiki:Pluggableauth-loginbutton-label`.
 The default is "Log in with PluggableAuth".

 Customize the login help message by modifying the page `MediaWiki:Userlogin-helplink2` and `MediaWiki:Helplogin-url`.
 The default is a hyperlink "Help with logging in" that links to mediawiki help page.

+Customize the help message on `Preferences` page about email addresses by editing the page `MediaWiki:Prefs-help-email`.
+The default help messages mentioned email addresses are used for password reset, which is irrelevant if mediawiki is setup with LDAP authentication.

 ## Custom Caliper actor data